lucaKnobloch/FakeNewsOfTheDay/docs/TechnologieGuide.md

 ## front-end

 The front-end is built in the VueJs.
-This language increases their popularity with the attributes of easy to get started, with a flexible structure and generates a smooth development feeling.
+This language is used because of their attributes to easy getting started, with a flexible structure and generates a smooth development feeling.

 How to use the frontend can be found here [Front-end Documentation](./front-end/README.md)